 The Pelvic Muscle Trainer for Women

-Life events like pregnancy, childbirth, menopause, and surgery can all weaken the pelvic floor muscles and ligaments that support the bladder.
-This can cause the bladder to shift downward (prolapse), preventing the muscles that keep the urethra shut from functioning properly, which can lead to urinary incontinence (UI).
+Pregnancy, childbirth, menopause, and pelvic surgery can all weaken the muscles and ligaments that support the bladder.
+Weak pelvic floor muscles can cause the bladder to drop (prolapse) and prevent the urethra from shutting properly.
+This can lead to bladder leaks (urinary incontinence).